zeta1999/korali/doc/mkdocs/docs/usage/solvers/optimizers/cmaes.md

 In an evolution strategy, new candidate solutions are sampled according to a multivariate normal distribution in $\mathbb {R} ^{n}$.
 Recombination amounts to selecting a new mean value for the distribution.
 Mutation amounts to adding a random vector, a perturbation with zero mean.
 Pairwise dependencies between the variables in the distribution are represented by a covariance matrix.
 The covariance matrix adaptation (CMA) is a method to update the covariance matrix of this distribution.

+CMA-ES works iteratively, evaluating a number $\lambda$ of samples per generation, and improving the covariance matrix for the samples in the next generation.

 ##Syntax